Bahmani family: Historic background

 The royal rule of succession of the Qajar dynasty is male primogeniture by a Qajar princess.
 This special addition means that not automatically the eldest son succeeded his father but the eldest son born by a Qajar princess.
 All other sons are legitimate but morganatic and have no right to succeed.

 This fact caused in the first half of the 19th century troubles within the fruitful imperial family.
 The eldest princes, often powerful governors and their father's favorites did not automatically accept their younger brothers or nephews superior status.

-Bahman Mirza was the 4th son of Abbas Mirza by his cousin and chief wife Na‘abat Khanom, daughter of Mohammad Khan Qajar Davalu.
-Abbas Mirza was the 4th son and designated heir apparent of Fath Ali Shah by his chief wife and queen consort Assiyeh Khanom, daughter of Fath Ali Khan Qajar Davalu.
-When Abbas Mirza died 1833 before Fath Ali Shah, his eldest son Mohammad Mirza became the new crown prince and Bahman Mirza was the next younger brother.
-Mohammad Shah suffering from grave illness was a weak monarch, hence Bahman Mirza as well as the foreign powers Great Britain and Russia insisted in his regal rights although Mohammad Shah had already an infant son by a Qajar mother, who was proclaimed crown prince in 1835, had still a bad health but was meant to be next ruler as Nasir al-Din Shah.
+Bahman Mirza was the 4th son of Crown Prince Abbas Mirza by his cousin and chief wife Na‘abat Khanom, daughter of Mohammad Khan Qajar Davalu.
+Abbas Mirza was the 4th son and designated heir apparent of Fath-Ali Shah by his chief wife and queen consort Asiya Khanom Devellu, daughter of Fath Ali Khan Qajar Davalu.
+When Abbas Mirza died in 1833 before Fath Ali Shah, his eldest son Mohammad Mirza became the new crown prince and Bahman Mirza was the next younger brother.

+Mohammad Shah, suffering from grave illness, was a weak monarch, hence Bahman Mirza as well as the foreign powers Great Britain and Russia insisted in his regal rights although Mohammad Shah had already an infant son by a Qajar mother, who was proclaimed crown prince in 1835, had still a bad health but was meant to be next ruler as Naser al-Din Shah.
 Thus, Bahman Mirza wanted to execute the office of acting vicegerent of Azerbaijan, viceroy for his brother and regent for his infant nephew.

-In 1847 Bahman Mirza fell out of royal favor due to political intrigues at court and went in 1848 into exile to Russia.
+In 1847, Bahman Mirza fell out of royal favor due to political intrigues at court and went in 1848 into exile to Russia.
 He first moved to Tiflis and in 1853 to Karabakh.